lukin0110/docker-recipe-deploywebapp/README.md

-Modern WebApps, build with [React](https://facebook.github.io/react/) or [Angular2](https://angular.io/) for example, are setup with Node.js and a lot of npm packages.
+Modern WebApps, build with [React](https://facebook.github.io/react/) or [Angular2](https://angular.io/) for example, are setup with Node.js, Less or Sass and a lot of npm packages.
 Those apps require a build step before you deploy it on a webserver.

 In an effort to fully automate the deployment flow of a WebApp, i've hacked this recipe together with: